Fredholm backstepping for critical operators and application to rapid stabilization for the linearized water waves: Introduction

 one would be tempted to deduce that the sequence $b_n K_n$ belongs to $\ell^2$.
 Moreover, the controllability assumption implies that the sequence of $|b_n|$ is bounded from below (it is impossible from the assumption that $B$ is bounded but let us assume it is for the sake of the argument) and therefore one would conclude that $K_n \in \ell^2$.
 But then, with the expression of $T$, it is not difficult to prove that in this case that the transformation $T$ would be compact and therefore not invertible.

-The proof of the decomposition of $TB=B$ for $B$ unbounded and admissible still follow the same idea, with the slight modification that $TB$ is seen as a singular and bounded part.
-Then, one adjusts the behaviour of $K_n$ by hand by letting $K_n\sim c+k_n$ where $c$ is a constant.
+The proof of the decomposition of $TB=B$ for $B$ unbounded and admissible still follows the same idea, with the slight modification that $TB$ is seen as a singular and bounded part.
+Then, one adjusts the behaviour of $K_n$ by hand by letting $K_n\sim c+k_n$ where $c$ is independent of $n$.
 If the Riesz basis is quadratically close to the eigenfunctions, then one obtains,

-and the right-hand side is bounded in $H$ using the quadratically close argument and the boundedness of the sequence $b_n$ in $\ell^\infty$ (roughly speaking provided by the admissibility).
+and the right-hand side is bounded in $H$ using the quadratically close argument and the boundedness of the sequence $b_n$ in $\ell^\infty$ (provided, roughly speaking, by the admissibility of $B$).
 Without the quadratically close property this direct argument fails.
 However, we prove here that even if the Riesz basis is not quadratically close to the eigenfunctions, we are still able to reach the same final conclusion by a close inspection of the left-hand side.
+Step 3 and 4 are obtained following standard techniques.